 Brushing & Flossing

 Your oral hygiene routine just got faster!
-While a thorough oral hygiene routine is always, you'll no longer have to spend ages cleaning out all the nooks and crannies of your braces, and can just brush and floss like normal.
+While a thorough oral hygiene routine is always important, you'll no longer have to spend ages cleaning out all the nooks and crannies of your braces, and can just brush and floss like normal.

 Orthodontics patients sometimes find that their teeth have developed some discolouration during treatment, in the places that the brackets weren't attached.
 Many patients undergo a course of teeth whitening treatment to brighten their smiles back up once their braces have come off.